ironcamel/postmail/README.md

     mq.pl

 Running `mq.pl` will start a broker on localhost listening on port 61613.
-The default stomp settings in config.yml will just work.
+The default stomp settings in config.yml will then just work.